apache/streampipes-website/docs/04_use-pipelines.md

 This split is useful because it matches how people actually work.
 You usually build in the editor, operate from the overview, and investigate in the details view.

-<DocVisualPlaceholder
+<ScreenshotFigure
-  title="Pipeline editor overview"
+  src="/img/2026/pipeline-editor-example.png"
-  purpose="Show the current editor with element catalog, assembly canvas, and top action bar before the user starts building."
+  alt="Pipeline editor with element catalog, pipeline canvas, and save toolbar" title="Pipeline Editor" eyebrow="Pipeline Workspace" caption="The editor combines the element catalog, the assembly canvas, and validation-aware save actions in one guided workspace."
 />

 ## Build the pipeline from left to right